lmullen/lincolnmullen.com/content/courses/scriptures.2018/index.md

 - "The Battle Hymn of the Republic" and "We Shall Overcome."
 PDF on Blackboard.

 ### Thursday, December 6: Conclusion

+**Museum exhibit:** Revised draft of contributions to exhibit and the museum.

 In class: Work on exhibit.